benhoneywill/hikerherd/README.md

 #### Like and share

-Drop the project a ⭐️ if you you like hikerherd, and share the app with anyone you think might like it.
+Drop the project a ⭐️ if you like hikerherd, and share the app with anyone you think might like it.

 #### Buy me a coffee